gitaaronc/autohubpp/README.md

 Clone this repository.

 <b>Compiling</b><br/>
- I compile and run everything in linux.
+ I compile and run everything in linux on a Beaglebone. <br/>
  All of this should compile and run under windows but it hasn't been tested.<br />
  I do use Netbeans as an IDE on windows, but all compiling is done remotely on linux.<br />

  The compiler must be able to find the header files included with the above dependencies.<br />